laszewsk/mlcommons/benchmarks/cloudmask/experiments/rivanna/README.md

   The makefile targets will generate two files and a subdirectory with individual
   experiments:

-* `cloudmask.sh` -- Is a file that contains each individual job submission based on the parameter sweep that is defined by the YAML file.
+* `project.sh` -- Is a file that contains each individual job submission based on the parameter sweep that is defined by the YAML file.
-* `cloudmask.json` -- Is a file that contains the metadata associated with the individual job submissions generated from the experiment permutations
+* `project.json` -- Is a file that contains the metadata associated with the individual job submissions generated from the experiment permutations
-* `cloudmask` -- Is a directory that includes for each individual experiment a slurm script and a yaml file.
+* `project` -- Is a directory that includes for each individual experiment a slurm script and a yaml file.

 ## 5. Running the parameterized jobs

-Before executing the `cloudmask.sh` script, it is advised that you inspect the output of the files and directories.
+Before executing the `jobs-project.sh` script, it is advised that you inspect the output of the files and directories.

 Be aware that many jobs may take hours to complete.
 We provide here a simple